Questlove

-Ahmir Khalib Thompson (born January 20, 1971), known professionally as Questlove (stylized as ?uestlove), is an American musician, record producer, disc jockey, filmmaker, music journalist, and actor.
-He is the drummer and joint frontman (with Black Thought) for the hip hop band the Roots.
-The Roots have been serving as the in-house band for The Tonight Show Starring Jimmy Fallon since 2014, after having fulfilled the same role on Late Night with Jimmy Fallon.
-Questlove is also one of the producers of the cast album of the Broadway musical Hamilton.
-He is the co-founder of the websites Okayplayer and OkayAfrica.
-Additionally, he is an adjunct professor at the Clive Davis Institute of Recorded Music at New York University.
+Ahmir K. Thompson (born January 20, 1971), known professionally as Questlove (stylized as ?uestlove), is an American drummer, record producer, disc jockey, filmmaker, music journalist, and actor.
+He is the drummer and joint frontman (with Black Thought) for the hip-hop band the Roots.
+The Roots have been the in-house band for The Tonight Show Starring Jimmy Fallon since 2014, after having fulfilled the same role on Late Night with Jimmy Fallon.
+Questlove is also one of the producers of the 2015 cast album of the Broadway musical Hamilton.
+He has also co-founded the websites Okayplayer and OkayAfrica.
+He joined Clive Davis Institute of Recorded Music at New York University as an adjunct professor in 2016, and hosts the podcast Questlove Supreme.

-Questlove has produced recordings for artists including Elvis Costello, Common, D'Angelo, Jill Scott, Erykah Badu, Bilal, Jay-Z, Nikka Costa, and more recently, Booker T. Jones, Al Green, Amy Winehouse, and John Legend.
-He is a member of the production teams the Soulquarians, the Randy Watson Experience, the Soultronics, the Grand Negaz and the Grand Wizzards.
-As an author, he has written four books.
+Questlove has produced recordings for artists including Elvis Costello, Common, D'Angelo, Jill Scott, Erykah Badu, Bilal, Jay-Z, Nikka Costa, Booker T. Jones, Al Green, and John Legend.
+He has been a member of the Soulquarians, the Randy Watson Experience, the Soultronics, the Grand Negaz and the Grand Wizzards.
+As an author, he has written eight books.
 Questlove is the recipient of many accolades, including an Academy Award, six Grammy Awards and a BAFTA Award.